hayatoito/google-step-tsp/README.md

   [pull request](https://help.github.com/articles/using-pull-requests/), as a practice, or file an issue at [GitHub Issues].

-- Q. Do I have to use the same code for every challenges?
+- Q. Do I have to use the same code for every challenge?

 - A. No.